Degree of Fellow

 Leawood, KS 66211-2672.

-Members elected to Fellow status are granted the privilege of using the initials “FAAFP” after their name and are honored during a special Convocation Ceremony at the Scientific Assembly.
+Members elected to Fellow status are granted the privilege of using the initials “FAAFP” after their name and are honored during a special Convocation Ceremony at the Family Medicine Experience (FMX) annual meeting.
 Some chapters also present the degree during their annual meeting.
 Please contact your chapter for details.